Last Updated on October 26, 2022 by Natalia

 If you had bad luck and didn’t see any blue whales on your whale watching tour then we’d definitely recommend giving it another go.
 Some operators even offer a discounted tour if you don’t see any on your trip – so if you don’t see any make sure to ask if there are any discounts available!

 If you aren’t going to go whale watching then the best day trip options are Udawalawe National Park or Galle.
+Part of the reason we feel like the South of Sri Lanka deserves 2 weeks is because of the amazing opportunities to see animals in the wild.

 Our personal recommendation would be to visit Udawalawe National Park as it’s possible to see elephants in huge herds of up to 100 at a time.
 If you have the time you can add Udawalawe to your Sri Lanka itinerary, but if not we just recommend visiting on a day trip from Mirissa.